 is to be submitted to an Arbitrator agreed by the parties or in the absence of agreement to be nominated by the Chief Executive of Co-operatives UK Limited.
 The Arbitrator's decision will be binding and conclusive on all parties.

 15.12 Any person bringing a dispute must, if so required, deposit with the Society a reasonable sum (not exceeding £100) to be determined by the Board.
 The Arbitrator will decide how the costs of the Arbitration will be paid and what should be done with the deposit.

-15.13 It shall be the right of one hundred Members, by an application in writing to the Financial Conduct Authority:
+15.13 It shall be the right of 100 Members, by an application in writing to the Financial Conduct Authority:

-(a) to apply for the appointment of one or more inspectors to examine into the affairs of the Society, and to report on them; or
+(a) to apply for the appointment of 1 or more inspectors to examine into the affairs of the Society, and to report on them; or